GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 Consists of land and buildings that include new construction, alterations and renovation projects that meet the specific criteria for fixed capital assets.
 Fixed assets also include equipment that is usually attached and integral to the building’s function, although it might have a shorter life than that of the building.

-First Cost
+initial Cost

 Represents the capitalized value of each item of Plant and Equipment